micahcowan/bobbin/README.md

 ### Known issues

 - No way to use the open-apple or closed-apple keys (coming soon, but it'll likely have to be awkward).
 - If booted without a disk operating system, the BASIC `SAVE` command is useless (for now), and `LOAD` will proceed to hang the emulation, requiring you to send a reset (from the Ctrl-C Ctrl-C command interface).
-Same for the equivalent monitor commands, `R` and `W`,
+Same for the equivalent monitor commands, `R` and `W`.
-- The debugger is mostly untested and likely fairly buggy.
 - The Ctrl-C Ctrl-C command parser is crap and needs to be rewritten, and should probably use libreadline (or libedit).
 - If the `:disk NUM load` command fails (even due to a typo), the emulator quits, instead of just printing an error message.